abhilashMirupati/chat2DB/README.md

 **Retrieval Process:**

 1. **Stage 1: Table Selection** (Semantic search on table cards only)
-   - Heuristic ranking: keyword matching on table/column names
-   - On-the-fly semantic similarity: embedding-based table ranking (fallback)
+   - **When NO filter is active:**
-   - Vector store search: queries ChromaDB with `where={"card_type": "table"}`
+     - Vector store search: queries ChromaDB with `where={"card_type": "table"}` across ALL tables
-   - Merge results: combines heuristic + semantic + vector scores
+     - Similarity threshold: 0.5 (better recall - includes more tables)
-   - Select top-K tables (default: 6)
+     - Select top-K tables (default: 6, configurable via `SQLAI_LIMITS_MAX_TABLES`)
+   - **When filter IS active:**
+     - Vector search is SKIPPED entirely
+     - Filter tables are directly added as MANDATORY (always included)
+     - Similarity threshold: 0.70 (better precision - only highly relevant from filtered set)
+     - Question mentions: Tables explicitly mentioned in query are detected and added

 2. **Stage 2: Multi-Hop FK Expansion** (BFS traversal)
    - Recursively expands table selection to include FK-connected chains